picture (Failak 2001) by József Rosta

-* An exposition (Székesfehérvár, june 2008) was reported on the freshwindow weblog (which however is no longe available on the internet)
+* An exposition (Székesfehérvár, June 2008) was reported on the freshwindow weblog (which however is not available anymore on the internet)

 picture courtesy of the hungarian freshwindow weblog

-* Interview (in hungarian) with Péter Császár by Ágnes Veronika Tóth on Balkon website
+Documentation* Interview (in Hungarian) with Péter Császár by Ágnes Veronika Tóth on Balkon website

 Treehouses and wooden towers

 So are you off to Hungary to see if you can find a tree house to camp in for a month or two ?
 Ah, but do they have electricity and an internet connection ?
 Maybe with solar power and sattelite dish ?

 What an extraordinary Post dear Henk.
 And as for your first retoric question, well, yes, indeed i have been one of those who have dremt with building a hut there in the middle of the nature, maybe not for running away from the noisiness of civilization but maybe rather as a failed and naive attempt to try to get melted again into the arms of nature and the shelter it offers.ReplyDelete